 “All right, then,” she said, sitting back, looking down at the priests who were still arguing.

 They sure are taking a long time on this one, he thought.
-He glanced over toward the other side of the court arena, where Siri had paused, arms resting on the stonework--which was too tall for her to do comfortably, because of her regular human height--and looking down at the arguments below.
+He glanced over toward the other side of the court arena, where Siri had paused, arms resting on the stonework--which was too tall for her to do comfortably, because of her regular human height.

 Perhaps it wasn’t thinking of her husband’s death that bothered her, he thought.
 Maybe it was because the discussion turned to war.

 A war her people couldn’t win.
 That was another good reason why the conflict was becoming inevitable.
 The storyteller had said it well--when one side had a distinct advantage, war seemed to become inevitable.
-Hallandren had been building its Lifeless armies for centuries, slowly building them to the point that they were finally as big as the force Peacegiver had destroyed.
+Hallandren had been building its Lifeless armies for centuries, slowly growing their numbers to the point that they were finally as big as the force Peacegiver had destroyed.

 Idris held the passes to the northern kingdoms, through which Hallandren merchants were forced to pay enormous tariffs in order to sell their dyes and fruits.
 Now that the Hallandren crown again had royal blood to infuse into the line, war seemed even more likely.